-Rates must be paid by the due date, however we offer a range of payment options and are always willing to discuss the needs of our customers.
+Rates are a tax on property and must be paid by the due date, even if the amount invoiced is in dispute.
+However we offer a range of payment options and are always willing to discuss the needs of our customers.

-You could get a $590 rates reduction as part of the Government's rate rebate scheme to provide assistance towards rates for low income earners.
+You could get a $605 rates reduction in 2014/15 as part of the Government's rate rebate scheme to provide assistance towards rates for low income earners.

 Search for a property's rating valuation